Actyx/Actyx/web/developer.actyx.com/docs/pond/getting-started.md

 ## Learn more

-Jump to the different _Guides_ to learn more about the different aspects of the Actyx Pond.
+Read up on the Actyx Pond's innovative [Programming Model](programming-model.md) or jump to the different [_Guides_](guides/hello-world.md) to learn more about the different aspects of the Actyx Pond.